-Makes his Open debut 14 years after becoming the second youngest player in U.S. Open history back in 2007.
+Made his Open debut at Royal St George's in 2021, 14 years after becoming the second youngest player in U.S. Open history.

 The Canadian was runner-up in the previous season’s U.S. Junior Amateur, but after qualifying for the major at Oakmont he injured his wrist in the second round and withdrew.